 Link to an article by Martha Rosenberg:

-Bonus links: “The Vaccination Quandary” (Note: he’s actually referring to Sherri Tenpenny, not Shirley Tenpenny.) and “FDA Commissioner Hamburg Appointed WHO Deputy?: A Sad Legacy” and “Poison Spring: The Secret History of Pollution and the EPA” and “Public Interest Group Calls for Investigation Into Harassment of USDA Scientists”
+Bonus links: “The Vaccination Quandary” (Note: he’s actually referring to Sherri Tenpenny, not Shirley Tenpenny.) and “FDA Commissioner Hamburg Appointed WHO Deputy?: A Sad Legacy” and “Poison Spring: The Secret History of Pollution and the EPA” and “Public Interest Group Calls for Investigation Into Harassment of USDA Scientists” and “Suppressing Scientific Discourse on Vaccines?
+Self-Perceptions of Researchers and Practitioners”

 Soul ’69 is a good but not great album that seems a bit disappointing coming amidst of some of Aretha’s best.
 One standout track is her version of The Miracles‘ “Tracks of My Tears.”
 Her vocals are more gut-bucket than Smokey Robinson‘s light and airy singing on the original version.
-The backing band, mostly veteran jazz players, understandably plays with a slightly jazzy style, but the band’s arrangement leans on a kitschy tropical/latin style.
+The backing band, mostly veteran jazz players, understandably plays with a slightly jazzy inflection, but the band’s arrangement leans on a kitschy tropical/latin style.
 Throwing those incongruous elements together surprisingly enough works.
 “I’ll Never Be Free” is also one of Franklin’s better jazz-styled recordings.
 The rest is all decent but not especially memorable.
 As an aside, wouldn’t the utilitarian title Soul ’69 have an entirely different meaning if released a few years later on the heels of Marvin Gaye‘s Let’s Get It On (1973)?

 Admittedly, Aretha has never been among my most favorite soul singers.
 Don’t get me wrong, she is talented and all that.
 But I think I have finally pinpointed why she never made the top of my favorites list.
 Really, she was the epitome of liberal compromise in the late 1960s.
 She represented an ultimately quite fragile meeting of southern and northern elements.
 Her early career saw her trying to be a jazz singer of sorts, and she was never more than mediocre in that genre.
 That embodied her pretensions to “northern” culture, presumptively “sophisticated” (something akin to the impossibility of working-class achievement).
 When her career really took off, she was melding smooth, urban northern music — epitomized by being on Atlantic Records, headquartered in New York City — with southern soul out of the Otis Redding school, mediated by secularized gospel phrasing.
 If it is unclear why this translates into liberalism, the fact that she performed at both President Barack Obama’s inauguration in 2009 and President Bill Clinton’s inauguration in 1993 is all the confirmation required.
 Aretha invokes precisely the sort of “good on paper” liberal aspirations of Obama and Clinton, as a calculated invocation of movements and sub-genre styles already in existence to lay claim to some kind of triangulated coalition.
 For more circumstantial evidence, look to the way Malcolm X broke away from Aretha’s conservative-liberal father (Rev C.L.
 Franklin) in the mid-1960s precisely over the issue of compromise/collaboration — Malcolm labeled him a “clown”.
 I called this sort of liberal compromise “fragile” for good reason.
 Look at Aretha’s albums during her prime years on Atlantic and they are quite uneven.
 Some are clearly trying too hard to make obscure connections.
 The semi-flops (This Girl’s In Love With You) reveal how dependent she was on arrangements.
 Either Aretha had no sense when it came to putting together records, succeeding largely by dumb luck, or, more likely, she had little say in making albums or (most likely) was too easily convinced to engage in calculated appeals to “cross-over” demographics (“hey, do a version of this song that [insert social demographic here] is sure to like!”).